Child Support Lawyer, Child Support Attorney, Long Island, NY

 Who Must Pay Child Support on Long Island, NY?

 Under New York law, every parent on Long Island has an obligation to provide for his or her children.
 On Long Island, both parents have a legal responsibility to financially support their child.
 The parent with whom the child lives is known as the “custodial parent”.
 The parent who does not live with the child is known as a “non-custodial parent”.
 A non-custodial parent must provide financial assistance for the support of his or her child even though he or she does not live with the child.
 This is true even in cases where a child spends equal time with both parents.
-In such cases, if the non-custodial parent is the higher earning parent, he or she may have an obligation to pay child support to the custodial parent for the care of the child.
+In such cases, if the non-custodial parent is the higher earning parent, he or she may have an obligation to make child support payments to the custodial parent for the care of the child.

 Before considering factors such as medical or educational expenses, child support is determined by calculating each parent’s share of the combined parental income, and using that percentage to determine the responsibility of each party.
 The income calculation is based upon gross income, usually reflected in the most recent tax return, as well as other income such as disability payments, rental income and other government or employment benefits.
 A court may also consider other types of income such as gifts or lottery winnings in its calculation.